AMeisterLab/client_visits/README.md

 # client_visits

-Data cleaning and exploratory analysis SQL queries using data from Pantry Soft "Visits in Range" dynamic report.
+Collection of data cleaning and exploratory analysis SQL queries.
+These queries are setup to process data from the "Visits in Range" report from Pantry Soft.